ebi-ait/ingest-graph-validator/README.md

 1. Ensure Docker is installed and running

+2. Create a file for the GCP credentials in your HOME folder: `~/.secrets/gcp_credentials` and copy the secrets from AWS Secrets Manager under the following key: `ingest/{ENV}/gcp-credentials.json`.
+Where ENV could be one of the following values:
+   1. `dev` for the dev environment
+   2. `staging` for the staging environment
+   3. `prod` for the production environment

-1. `docker run -p7687:7687 -p7474:7474 --env NEO4J_AUTH=neo4j/password --env=NEO4J_ACCEPT_LICENSE_AGREEMENT=yes neo4j:3.5.14-enterprise` (in another terminal session or with `-d` (detached) flag)
+3. `docker run -p7687:7687 -p7474:7474 --env NEO4J_AUTH=neo4j/password --env=NEO4J_ACCEPT_LICENSE_AGREEMENT=yes neo4j:3.5.14-enterprise` (in another terminal session or with `-d` (detached) flag)

-1. `export INGEST_GRAPH_VALIDATOR_INGEST_API_URL=https://api.ingest.archive.data.humancellatlas.org/`
+4. `export INGEST_GRAPH_VALIDATOR_INGEST_API_URL=https://api.ingest.archive.data.humancellatlas.org/`
     - If you wish to run the graph validator against a different environment, you can specify the URL to that here (e.g. `http://localhost:8080`)

+5. Initialize the database backend and enables a frontend visualizer to query the database, in http://localhost:7474 by default by executing this in the command line:
+`ingest-graph-validator init`

-1. Import a spreadsheet:
+6. Import a spreadsheet:
     - `ingest-graph-validator hydrate ingest <sub_uuid>` (via ingest)
     - `ingest-graph-validator hydrate xls <spreadsheet filename>` (via a spreadsheet)

-1. Go to <http://localhost:7474> in a browser to open the frontend.
+7. Go to <http://localhost:7474> in a browser to open the frontend.
     - Username: neo4j
     - Password: password

-1. You can then start writing [cypher queries](https://neo4j.com/graphacademy/online-training/introduction-to-neo4j/) in the input field on top of the web frontend to visualize the graph.
+8. You can then start writing [cypher queries](https://neo4j.com/graphacademy/online-training/introduction-to-neo4j/) in the input field on top of the web frontend to visualize the graph.
 For example:

     ```MATCH p=(n) RETURN p```

     Will show the entire graph.
 Keep in mind this will crash the browser on huge datasets.

-1. Run tests
+9. Run tests
     - `ingest-graph-validator action test <path_to_tests>`
     - e.g `ingest-graph-validator action test graph_test_set`